broadinstitute/protigy/readme.md

     + Reactome

 #### Export of analysis results
-* Results comprise high-quality figures (pdf), Excel-sheets, parameter files and the R-workspace itself.
+* Results comprise high-quality figures (pdf), Excel-sheets and the R-workspace itself.
 * All results can be downloaded as single zip-file.